-QUALITY OF LIFEHelp patients get the respiratory treatments needed for extended life.
+QUALITY OF LIFEHelp ALS patients get the respiratory care need.

 Initiative One: The ALS Living Center

 ALS is considered fatal, but this is not necessarily so for those who accept the terms imposed by ALS for continued life, including: